briandenicola/azure-app-configuration/Readme.md

         * Value - "this came from AppConfig"

 ## Web Site Deployment
 * Deploy the code in .\src to your Azure App Service slot.
-I use Visual Studio Cdoe for my deploy
+I use Visual Studio Code for my deploy

 # Test
 * Invoke-RestMethod -UseBasicParsing -Uri https://bjdweb002-uat.azurewebsites.net/appconfig | ConvertTo-Json